xsamtech/operatool/README.md

 Operatool est accessible à tout le public ; mais, pour avoir accès à toutes les fonctionnalités, il y a des conditions à remplir.

-## Accéder aux fonctionnalités d'Operatool
+## Comment accéder aux fonctionnalités

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.